At the Center for Emergency Care

 involving infants, children and adolescents to ensure the highest-level of, and

 most age-appropriate, care.
-A hospitalist is a physician who specializes in
+A CHOP hospitalist is a pediatrician who specializes in

 caring for patients in the hospital setting only.